ArnaudPannatier/PCSC2017_Group8/README.md

 const Vector B2({4,-6,7});
 ```

 The user can then instantiate a solver from the list below.
-Note that some of the iterative methods require an initial guess x_0 of the solution to Ax = b and more arguments.
+Note that some of the iterative methods require an initial guess x_0 to the solution to Ax = b and more arguments.

 ```c++
 // Example of running the conjugate gradient method